Does a shock collar work?

 Asking “Does a shock collar work” is a good question and it’s got an easy answer with a few considerations to go along with the answer.
 A shock collar works, but only if it is used properly.
 Shock collars should be used to reinforce good behavior and discourage bad behavior.
 It should not be used as a primary source to punish your dog.
 The reason being is that your dog simply wants to please you and that behavior is what needs the emphasis.
 The good behavior.
 I will teach you how to use a (shock) training or e-collar properly and effectively with this article.

-Your next choice for controlling your dogs activities is a Remote Trainer.
+Your next choice for controlling your dog’s activities is a Remote Trainer.
 It is similar, to some degree, to the Basic Collar.
-However the Remote trainer has a couple of features that I think make it a 10 times more useful.
+However, the Remote trainer has a couple of features that I think make it 10 times more useful.
 You have a remote control with 15 levels of zing that you use to “remind” your dog when they are exhibiting behavior that is not acceptable.
 The remote control is good up to about 500 yards when the battery is fully charged.
-However it works consistently at maybe 100 yards for most battery levels.
+However, it works consistently at maybe 100 yards for most battery levels.
 The remote also has a feature that you use when the dog shows good or proper behavior.
-There is a green button that you press to let the dog know when he acts or responds correctly that plays a specific tone.
+There is a green button that you press to let the dog know when he acts or responds correctly which plays a specific tone.
 If you pair that up with a treat, they soon will associate that sound with good behavior.
 Wallah!
 Its not all negative methods in using the Remote Collar.
 It is also rechargeable.
-Here is the Amazon Link to the Remote Training Collar if you want to check it out.
+Here is the Link to E-Collar and others at Chewey if you want to check it out.
 They are all around $70 – $80 and up to $200 for some models.

 How do I choose what kind to get?